J535D165/recordlinkage/README.rst

     # The comparison vectors
     c.vectors

-This record linkage package contains several classification alogirthms.
+This Python Record Linkage Toolkit contains multiple classification alogirthms.
 Plenty of the algorithms need trainings data (supervised learning) while others are unsupervised.
 An example of supervised learning: